alajmo/huel/README.md

 ## Synopsis

 A highly opionated build and development environment for the web.
-A collocation of the following tools:
+A collection of the following tools:

 * webpack